 Meeting Frequency: 3-4 times per school year

 Application: Click here to apply to serve on the student advisory council.
-Accepted applicants will be announced in November 2018.
+Applications

 Program Contact: Donna Pace Melton, email@example.com